 Nevertheless, peace is not always obtainable because reconciliation is always a two-way street.
 Although we influence one another in a thousand ways, we are not responsible for the unrepentant choices other people make, (Ezk.
 18:19-24.)
 It is impossible to change people without their consent.
 Not even God forces people to change.
 He does not want slaves but loving children.
 Salvation, redemption, blessing and spiritual growth in Christ is always a personal choice.
 So, if an unrepentant person refuses to let go of his or her demons, the innocent spouse should eventually let go of the person for the sake of the eternal life, and emotional and physical safety of the innocent.
 Abuse, left untreated God’s Way, is always an escalating process, (1 Cor.
 7:13-16; Mt.
 18:15:20.)

 Neither husband nor wife, father nor mother, grandfather nor grandmother, son nor daughter, brother nor sister has the right to oppress, steal from, hurt, slander, lie to, rule, cheat, manipulate, and harm another human being.
 Jesus commanded us to do unto others as we want them to do unto us.
 Our human spirits, souls (minds) and bodies must be temples of the Holy Spirit.
-We cannot allow unrepentant people to destroy His temple.
+We cannot allow unrepentant people to destroy His temple through unrepentant sin.
 Jesus never commanded us to tolerate unrepentant abuse indefinitely, (1 Ths.
 5:23; 1 Cor.
 6:15-20; 3:16-17; Mt.
 18:15-20.)

 Still, to stay or to go is always a personal choice and not a rigid requirement.

-Whether the spouse of a fornicating adulterer, especially a serial fornicating adulterer, after much deliberation and seeking God’s specific will for that marriage, decides to continue the marriage or file for divorce, the abused spouse must realize that both decisions have terrible consequences.
-Separating the interwoven lives of a marriage is so complicated that none can escape unharmed.
+Whether the spouse of a fornicating adulterer, especially a serial fornicating adulterer, after much deliberation and seeking God’s specific will for that marriage, decides either to continue the marriage or file for divorce, the abused spouse must realize that both decisions have terrible consequences.
+Separating the interwoven lives of marriage partners is so complicated that none can escape unharmed.
 The brokenness will always leave deep scars and most probably be carried through to the next relationship.
 For the children especially, the separation can be devastating.
 Financially, it will also be the children that suffer the most.

-Abuse is an incredibly strong demonic power, and in a marriage relationship as in any other relationship, repentance and restoration by the offender is the only Scriptural and rational answer.
-Should such repentance not occur, (as serial abusers can cry a river of tears without ever keeping one promise,) mere forgiveness will not be enough to secure the spiritual, emotional, and even the physical safety of the abused spouse and children.
+Abuse is an incredibly strong demonic power, and in a marriage relationship, as in any other relationship, repentance and restoration by the offender is the only Scriptural and rational answer.
+Should such repentance not occur, (as serial abusers can cry a river of tears without ever keeping one promise,) mere forgiveness will not be enough to secure the spiritual, emotional, and physical safety of the abused spouse and children.
 Yet, it is a fact of life that it is not always possible to flee from such a demoniac to start a new life — which is usually not a success in any case.
 But to live under such unbearable conditions is almost impossible, especially without a clear directive of the Holy Spirit Himself.

 Spouses who choose to stay, must refuse to accept more empty promises.
 To secure at least some financial support for themselves and in the case of a young family, for the future of the children, spouses can change the financial state of their marriages from “in community of property” to a post-nuptial agreement.
 If offenders agree, they must then ‘put their money where their mouths are,’ and pay for their infidelity and deception the next time they give way to their demons.